History and Case Background

 The BPP helped tenants fight slumlords and demanded traffic lights and speed bumps on streets where it was unsafe for children to play.
 It is also true that the BPP were an armed group.
 The decision to arm BPP members stemmed from the need for a solution to the massive police violence that plagued the communities where the BPP operated.
 At the time, in communities like Oakland, CA, black youth were being blatantly murdered by police on a regular basis.

 They patrolled the community, ensuring that the police followed proper search and arrest procedures.
 They studied the law and informed community members about their rights.
 The guns involved in the BPP were only for Self Defense.
 It was for these acts that they were targeted, not for illegal activity.
 Furthermore, the BPP and the BLA actively fought drug dealers in the community.
 They viewed both the police and the drug dealers as enemies of the community.
 They chose to address this problem "by any means necessary."

 Clearly, the NY3 and other political prisoners are imprisoned not because of crimes they actually committed, but for their political activity and J. Edgar Hoover's racist and personal war against members of the black liberation and civil right's movement.

 The New York Three continue to fight for their freedom and maintain their innocence.
 Herman and Jalil are now two of the longest held political prisoners in the US.
-Each member of the NY3 has served almost 30 years.
+Each member of the NY3 has served more than 43 years.
 On April 28, 2000, Albert Nuh Washington passed away after a long, painful battle with liver cancer.
 Jalil and Herman are currently serving their sentences.